SciSpike/kafka-lab/labs/02-Publish-And-Subscribe/consumer.md

    will see the consumer output the messages almost immediately.
 The consumer will run indefinitely until you press `ctrl-c` in the terminal window.

+7. [OPTIONAL] Play with the performance.
+   Before we shut down Kafka, you may want to spend some time playing with the perfomance of the programs.
+   We have created an optional lab for this which you can run here before going to step 8 and shutting down Kafka.
+   Here is a link to the lab.

-7. Finally, change back into the `docker/` directory in order to shut down the Kafka and Zookeeper servers.
+8. Finally, change back into the `docker/` directory in order to shut down the Kafka and Zookeeper servers.

     ```
     $ docker-compose down